JCOQUE/TFG-ingenieria/README.md

    - Solutions Abroad (no needed to know for this project): EVERY AI Feature you SHOULD KNOW in Power BI // Beginners Guide to Power BI in 2023

+### Git and Github
+These popular version control systems (vcs) have been used throughout all this project